-How do crash reporting and APM (Application Performance Management) differ?
+How do crash reporting and APM (Application Performance Monitoring) differ?
 After all, both promise to detect problems affecting your users and both advertise that they discover errors or crashes.

 The most important difference is that crash reporting gives insights into errors that your end user experiences.
 APM, in contrast, gives insights into application performance like slow experiences that would never be spotted using crash reporting alone.